Thin sand-eel

-The thin sand-eel (Yirrkala tenuis) is an eel in the family Ophichthidae (worm/snake eels).
-It was described by Albert Günther in 1870, originally under the genus Ophichthys.
+The thin sand-eel (Yirrkala tenuis) is a species of eel in the worm/snake eel family Ophichthidae.
+It was first described by Albert Günther in 1870, originally under the genus Ophichthys.
 It is a tropical, marine and freshwater eel which is known from the western Indian Ocean, including the Red Sea, South Africa, Mauritius and Réunion.
 Males can reach a maximum total length of 53 cm.